-Albert Mamriev Germany ← Back to list
+Albert Mamriev Germany

 Dates of masterclasses: 25 April - 2 May 2021

 Albert Mamriev is one of the most accomplished pianists of his generation, noted for the power, dexterity and musicality of his playing.
-He is founder and artistic director the Neue Sterne International Piano Competition in Wernigerode, Germany and the «Albert Mamriev» International Music Competition 2011 in Braunschweig, Germany.
+He is founder and artistic director of the Neue Sterne International Piano Competition in Wernigerode, Germany and the «Albert Mamriev» International Music Competition 2011 in Braunschweig, Germany.

 Born in the former Soviet Union (Dagestan), he was introduced to the piano by his father, Jankil Mamriev, and went on to study at Moscow Central Music School, the Moscow Tchaikovsky Conservatory, Tel Aviv Music Academy, and the Hanover University of Music and Drama.
 His teachers have included Sergej Dorensky and Arie Vardi.